 This funny monkey cartoon is now the subject of this advanced step-by-step drawing lesson that should be done with a vector software!
 Of course, you can always use paint or pencils to complete this tutorial.
 But it will be easier to achieved if you are properly equipped.

 Unlike other characters from this section, this monkey is more complex to draw and it is filled with more shadows.
-Make sure that all details are done accordingly to the images available below and you should be fine.
+Make sure that all details are done accordingly to the images available above and you should be fine.
 Enjoy!

 Important note: For each step available below, the first image represents the operation you must perform for this particular step.
 All changes are surrounded by a red outline.